 ‘Maximalism’ in Web Design

 Among the 2021 web design trends, there is also room for creative excess.
 Adi Huri, Product Marketing Lead at Wix, is sure of it.
 Here is his thought: “Don’t be afraid to add effects, videos, vector art, animations and unexpected layouts whenever you can.
 Use design to enhance the spots where you want the most attention on your website “.
 The suggestion is not to be afraid to dare, adding effects, videos, vector art, animations and non-ordinary layouts whenever possible.
+This is what other top eCommerce website builders tips also in web designing trends.

 With this in mind, the design can be used to enhance the parts of the website that you want to draw attention to.
 The challenge of a ‘maximalist’ plan, which embraces freedom of expression even at the expense of order, is not to confuse the user, who can feel pleasantly overwhelmed by the sense of creativity but must never lose the thread of navigation.